View Jack Steinberg's Obituary on AugustaChronicle.com and share memories

 Jack J. Steinberg

 Mr. Steinberg was a lifelong Augusta resident, where he was self-employed and owned his own business, Steinberg & Associates Accounting.
-Prior to this he was the President and CEO of the Burke Manufacturing Co. in Waynesboro, GA.
-He was a graduate of the University of Georgia, and a member of the GA Association of Professional Accountants, National Society of Accountants, National Association of Tax Preparers, Former President of the Federation of Jewish Charities, member of the Jewish Community Center, former member of the Waynesboro GA Rotary Club, member of AGS Rotary Club, and Founding President of the Augusta Jewish Museum.
+Prior to this he, his wife Sue, and brother, M.K.
+Steinberg, owned and operated Burke Manufacturing Co. in Waynesboro, GA.
+He was a graduate of Richmond Academy of Augusta and the University of Georgia.
+He was one of the youngest Eagle Scouts in Augusta.
+He was an Enrolled Agent, and a member of the GA Association of Professional Accountants, National Society of Accountants, and National Association of Tax Preparers.
+Mr. Steinberg was a former President of the Augusta Federation of Jewish Charities, an active member of Adas Yeshurun Synagogue, Congregation Children of Israel, and the Augusta Jewish Community Center.
+He belonged to Rotary Clubs in both Waynesboro and Augusta, and was very proud to be the Founding President of the Augusta Jewish Museum.
 He honorably served his country in the U.S. Army during the Korean War.

 Mr. Steinberg is preceded in death by his parents, Allen and Sarah Steinberg; wives, Sue K. Steinberg and Carol V. Steinberg; granddaughter, Talia F. Agler; brother, M.K.
 Steinberg; and sister, Gloria Luntz.
-Survivors include his daughter, Mindy S. Agler and her husband, Rabbi Richard Agler, of Tavernier, FL; step-children, Jenny Jarrard of Dallas, TX, and James Jarrard and his wife Karen, of Eastman, GA; brother, Stanley "Mickey" Steinberg and his wife, Marilyn, of Atlanta, GA; grandchildren, Jesse Agler and his wife, Tovah, and Sarah Agler, and great-grandson Jonah, and step-grandchildren, Chris Jarrard and A.J.
-Jarrard.
+Survivors include his daughter, Mindy S. Agler (Rabbi Richard) of Tavernier, FL; step-children, Jenny (Steve McKeown) Jarrard of Plano, TX, and James (Karen) Jarrard of Warner Robins, GA; brother, Stanley "Mickey" (Marilyn) Steinberg of Atlanta, GA; grandchildren, Jesse (Tovah) Agler and Sarah Agler, and great-grandson Jonah Agler, all of San Diego, CA; and step-grandchildren, Chris Jarrard and A.J.
+(Ashley)Jarrard, and step-grandson Colton Jarrard.
+He was a beloved uncle to numerous nieces and nephews.

+Mr. Steinberg was an engaging story teller, and loved to share his wealth of information about family and Augusta history.
+He was a very generous and caring man to all who knew him.
+The family would like to thank MYD Services of Augusta for their excellent care of Mr. Steinberg, particularly David Day, Lylah, Tina, Edna, and Tonya, as well as St. Joseph Hospice.

-In lieu of flowers, the family wishes for donations to be made in Jack Steinberg's honor to the Augusta Jewish Museum, P.O.
+In lieu of flowers, the family wishes for donations to be made in Jack Steinberg's memory to the Augusta Jewish Museum, P.O.
 Box 14279, Augusta, GA 30909.

 Graveside services will be held at 11am on Monday, July 29, 2019, at Westover Memorial Park, 2601 Wheeler Rd, Augusta, GA 30904, with Rabbis David Sirull and Robert Klensin officiating.
 Elliott Sons Funeral Home on Columbia Rd. is handling the arrangements.